ethereum/EIPs/eip-template.md

   This section is optional.
 If this is your first time drafting an EIP, it is recommended not to include test cases until you are familiar with EIP-1, as mistakes will delay your draft being merged.
 If the test suite is too large to reasonably be included inline, then it is probably too big.

   The test cases do not need to be executable.
 Expected input/output pairs are sufficient, and are less likely to block your EIP.

+  With a few exceptions, external links are not allowed.

   TODO: Remove this comment before submitting
 -->